Top UFC Baku Betting & DFS Picks: Hill vs. Rountree

 - Significant Strikes are any distance strikes or clinch/ground strikes that are considered "power strikes" by official scorers.

-- A Significant Strike will count as both a strike and a significant strike and be worth 0.4 points in to
+- A Significant Strike will count as both a strike and a significant strike and be worth 0.4 points in total.

+- Control Time is the time spent in the dominant position on the ground or in the clinch. +0.03 points are awarded per second.

+- A Knockdown is awarded to a fighter who knocks his/her opponent down due to debilitation for what the official scorers consider an appreciable time.